 - Responding to Community Needs

 - Crisis Management

 - Parks and Recreation as a Partner in Community Health

 - Current park or recreation assistant/deputy directors; and

 - Mid-level managers being groomed for a park and recreation director position.

 “To reach my goal to become a P&R Director and compete in the ultra-competitive recruitment process, I needed every edge possible.
 Directors School helped me gain that edge.
 It provided me basic knowledge and tools to use, demonstrated to the hiring City Manager that I was dedicated to the industry and gave me the confidence to share my skills at the highest level.
 If it’s your desire to become a P&R Director, you should be at this school.” --former participant

 “This has been an awesome and wonderful experience.
 I only wish I had attended sooner.
 The classmates, instructors, accommodations and observers were great.
 The diversity of the school is an invaluable asset as practices, views, philosophies, differences, and commonalities are all brought together for the enrichment of all.
 My spark is now a healthy flame that is burning bright and hot and my aim is to re-light the flame in those I manage and lead in hopes of motivating in spite of our challenges.
-Thank you NRPA and Oglebay for a wonderful experience.” --former participant
+Thank you NRPA for a wonderful experience.” --former participant

 “The expertise offered during Directors School is exceptional and the networking opportunity is invaluable.” --former participant